 The curriculum for the M.S.M. degree, listed below, is composed of 10 three credit-hour courses and one credit-hour seminar.
+Four of the three credit-hour courses are organized to offer students with a concentration in a specific area of management.
 A professional portfolio and exit interview completes the program of 31 credit hours.
 The requirements for graduation, as previously defined, must also be met.